There are a few things that you just can’t learn from product descriptions and reviews.

 7.)
 They are almost impossible to return

-These mattresses are compressed and packaged using large machines – which you don’t have.
+Large machines compress and package these mattresses into the box.
+You don’t have these machines.
 That means you won’t be able to roll it up and get it back into the original box.

 If you bought it from a local store, you can probably strap it on top of a truck and take it back.
 If you have to ship it back, it will cost more than what the mattress is worth.